 Forgiveness is rarely discussed in the workplace.
 Imagine, though, if you could share your Gift of Forgiveness and the lessons you gleaned.
 Relationships would be truer and stronger, and this could lead to a more collaborative culture.

 In this session, we workshop the benefits of forgiveness and the key strategies to practice this gift in the workplace.

 Contribution is a core human need.
 Contributing to both ourselves and others can assist us in leading a more satisfying and purposeful life.
 Contribution is the gift that keeps on giving and can create a legacy that touches others and enables them to contribute themselves.
 We need to contribute to ourselves, our work team, home team and community.

-Re-energising is vital to be our best selves.
-Having deep awareness of when and how to re-energise is key.
+Re-energising is vital to being our best selves.
+Having a deep awareness of when and how to re-energise is key.
 It’s important to reflect, refocus and recharge to restore our energy.
-In the workplace, know what ‘good’ energy looks like for you and your team.
+Know what ‘good’ energy looks like for you and your team in the workplace.
 If you notice a gap in energy in your team or peers, you need to open the door to explore this and see what is going on.
 When we re-energise, we need to tap into the four pillars of our wellbeing – physical, emotional, social and spiritual – to ensure balance.
-Too often our energy is depleted and this may be caused by; unclear role expectations, communication breakdowns, dysfunctional team dynamics or a lack of work life balance.
+Too often, our energy is depleted, and this may be caused by; unclear role expectations, communication breakdowns, dysfunctional team dynamics or a lack of work life balance.

-During this session we identify what depletes our energy and how this can affects us in and out of the workplace.
-We unpack the seven strategies to live the gift of re-energising including: living with purpose, understanding what lights you up, adopting a positive mindset, excercise and sleep and practicing mindfulness amongst a few.
+During this session, we identify what depletes our energy and how this can affect us in and out of the workplace.
+We unpack the seven strategies to live the gift of re-energising, including living with purpose, understanding what lights you up, adopting a positive mindset, exercise and sleep and practising mindfulness, amongst a few.
 We share our lessons relative to this gift and create an action plan to re-energise.